datatrail-jhu/04_githubbasics/scripts/07_pull_requests_script.md

 Pull requests are a great way to contribute to projects that are being worked on by more than one person.
 This may be because you are working directly with a team and you all need to edit a document.
 Or it may be because you see someone else's project and want to make a suggestion.
 This is in fact one of the best ways to start to introduce yourself to the R community on Github.
 Find a project or a repo where you see something small you can help with - even if it is just fixing a typo or adding a comments - and send them a pull request.

 Now let's talk about how to make a pull request.
 The first thing that you will need to do is to create a "fork" of the repository you want to edit.
 This is a little different than "cloning" which you learned about in an earlier lesson.
-When you clone a repository you are just getting a copy of the project on rstudio.cloud.
+When you clone a repository you are just getting a copy of the project on r studio cloud.
 You are not creating a new version that you can work on.

 When you fork a repo, then something different happens.
 First a new repo is created under your account on Github.
 You can then clone that copy to your computer.
-Now when you make edits to the files on rstudio.cloud and push them, they will be pushed to your fork.
+Now when you make edits to the files on r studio cloud and push them, they will be pushed to your fork.

 Let's try this out.
 We are going to make some changes to a repo and send a pull request.
 We will use https://github.com/jtleek/newproject as an example project to send a pull request to.
 The first step is to create a fork of this repository.
 To do this, go to the project webpage and click on Fork in the top right hand corner of the screen.